Spence Field (via Lead Cove Trail)

 Directions to Trailhead:

-To reach Spence Field on this hike you'll begin from the Lead Cove Trailhead near Cades Cove.
-From the Townsend "Y" intersection, drive west for 5.6 miles on Laurel Creek Road towards Cades Cove.
-The parking lot for the Lead Cove Trail will be on your left.
-There are parking areas on both sides of the road here, but the Lead Cove Trail is on the left, and will head south from the road.
+This hike to Spence Field begins from the Lead Cove Trailhead near Cades Cove.
+To reach the trailhead from the Townsend "Y" intersection, drive 5.6 miles west on Laurel Creek Road towards Cades Cove.
+The parking area for the Lead Cove Trail will be on your left.
+There's parking on both sides of the road, however, the Lead Cove Trail is on the left side, and heads south from the road.

-The Lead Cove Trail offers the shortest hike to Spence Field is via the Lead Cove Trail.
-The trail name is supposedly derived from the lead ore that was extracted here in the 1800s.
+The Lead Cove Trail offers the shortest hike to Spence Field.
+The trail's name is supposedly derived from the lead ore that was extracted here in the 1800s.

-Towards the beginning of this hike you'll pass an old homestead site on your left.
-The trail follows along the Sugar Cove Prong for roughly three-quarters of a mile before branching off and climbing steeply up to the Bote Mountain Trail.
-At 1.8 miles the trail dead-ends into the Bote Mountain Trail.
+Towards the beginning of the hike you'll pass an old homestead site on your left.
+Shortly thereafter the trail begins following along the Sugar Cove Prong.
+At roughly three-quarters of a mile the trail branches away from the creek and begins climbing steeply towards the Bote Mountain Trail.
+At 1.8 miles the Lead Cove Trail finally dead-ends into the Bote Mountain Trail.
 At this point you will have already climbed nearly 1300 feet.
-To continue on towards Spence Field, hikers should turn right at this junction.
+To continue on towards Spence Field hikers should turn right at this junction.

 As you ascend the Bote Mountain Trail you'll be hiking through a fairly open pine-oak forest, with intermittent views of Defeat Ridge towards the left.

-At roughly 3 miles the Anthony Creek Trail will branch off to the right.
-Continue by going straight here.
+At roughly 3 miles the Anthony Creek Trail will branch off towards the right.
+Hikers should continue by proceeding straight ahead here.

-As you continue climbing the Bote Mountain Trail you'll begin walking through a long stretch of trail where the rhododendron forms a tunnel over the trail.
-You'll also notice that the trail has sunk a couple of feet below the ground on either side of the trail.
-My guess is that this is a result of a combination of erosion and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.
+As you continue climbing you'll begin walking through a long stretch of trail where rhododendron has formed a tunnel over the footpath.
+You'll also notice that the trail has sunk several feet below the ground on either side of the trail.
+My guess is that this is the result of a combination of erosion, and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.